opensatx/ideas/README.md

 project ideas
 ============

-Ideas for projects for the openSATX brigade to work on
+A place for storing and discusing new project ideas.

-Post new project ideas in the [Issues](https://github.com/opensatx/projectideas/issues?state=open)
+Post new ideas in the [Issues](https://github.com/opensatx/projectideas/issues?state=open)

 Happy hacking!